Body Dysmorphic Disorder

 - Body weight: the affected individuals may get obsessed about their body weight or the muscle tone.

-Other main areas of concern for those affected with body dysmorphic disorder includes the size of the breasts, muscles, penis, thighs, buttocks, belly and the presence of certain body odors.
+Other main areas of concern for those affected with BDD includes the size of the breasts, muscles, penis, thighs, buttocks, belly and the presence of certain body odors.

 Symptoms of Body Dysmorphic Disorder: